Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

 	return;
    }
    ```
-3. Fetching Battery Usage values for all the resources used by an Application Id for a certain duration-
+3. Fetching battery usage values for all the resources used by an application ID for a certain duration of time.
-   The `battery_monitor_resource_id_e`, `battery_monitor_duration_type_e` enums can be used to provide information related to specific resource and particular duration type respectively, for example:
+   The `battery_monitor_resource_id_e`, `battery_monitor_duration_type_e` enums can be used to provide information related to specific resource and particular duration type respectively, as shown in the following code:

    ```
    #include <battery_monitor.h>